 The person who drives the car most often is the principal driver.

 A company that provides truck transportation of its own cargo, usually as a part of a business that produces, uses, sells and/or buys the cargo being hauled.

 - Process Agent

-A process agent is a representative upon whom court papers may be served in any proceeding brought against a motor carrier, broker, or freight forwarder.
+is a representative upon whom court papers may be served in any proceeding brought against a motor carrier, broker, or freight forwarder.
 Every motor carrier (of property or passengers) shall designate a representative for each State in which it is authorized to operate and for each State traversed during such operations.
 Brokers are required to list process agents in each state in which they have an office and in which they write contracts.
 Federal Motor Carrier Safety Administration form BOC3 is used for this purpose.